AlexHHsiao/subscription-app/README.md

 A sample app for purchasing a subscription written in ReactJS for front-end and NodeJS for back-end

 ## Setup
-Please make sure [NodeJS](https://nodejs.org/en/) is installed in your environment.
+Please first make sure [NodeJS](https://nodejs.org/en/) is installed in your environment.

 * `npm install` install all dependence
 * `npm run start:server` starts local server on port 8080